 Tip: Make the process of tailoring your resume to a specific role easier by having one master copy of your resume that includes all of your work experience, education, volunteer work and personal projects.
 Use this master resume to pull the examples from your work history that are directly related to the requirements needed for the role you are seeking.

 Balance the quality and quantity of your applications

 There’s no exact equation for how many applications you should submit on a daily or weekly basis.
 It will be different for everyone and may even vary for you from week to week depending on your schedule and your job search timeline.
 Set a reasonable weekly goal for the number of applications you can submit while still tailoring them.

 A good general guideline is 10 applications per week.
 Based on your unique circumstances, you may need to decrease your applications to three to five per week or increase it to up to 20.
 Typically, it won’t be realistic to submit more than 20 quality tailored job applications in a week.
 Take note of what your personal threshold is and draw the line when you notice that the quality of your applications is suffering.
 When you reach your weekly goal, acknowledge your accomplishment and celebrate the milestone to help you stay motivated throughout your search.

 Go beyond the application

-Tip: to build a professional network, start by asking for an informational interview with someone who currently works in the industry or role that interests you.
-You can also find an online group where you can connect with like-minded people within similar career goals.
-To gain the most professional value from networking, start connecting with people before you need a job, nurture those connections, and try to make it a habit to continuously build your network whenever possible.
+Tip: To build a professional network, start by asking for an informational interview with someone who currently works in the industry or role that interests you.
+You can also find an online group where you can connect with like-minded people with similar career goals.
+To gain the most professional value from networking, start connecting with people before you need a job, nurture those connections and try to make it a habit to continuously build your network whenever possible.